Does this test have other names?

 Why do I need this test?

 You may need this test if it is part of routine blood testing.
-You may also need your hematocrit checked before having surgery or if your healthcare provider suspects you have a red blood cell disorder.
+You may also need your HCT checked before having surgery or if your healthcare provider suspects you have a red blood cell disorder.
 Too many red blood cells is called polycythemia.
-Too red blood cells is called anemia.
+Too few red blood cells is called anemia.